 Lemon Chicken Orzo Soup Recipe

-This Lemon Chicken Orzo Soup is a flavorful soup that is perfect for any time of the year, and it will warm you right up.
+This Lemon Chicken Orzo Soup Recipe is a flavorful soup that is perfect for any time of the year, and it will warm you right up.

 One of my favorite soups at Panera is their Lemon Orzo Soup, but they don’t serve it every day.
 They don’t even serve it year-round.
 I get it.
 Since it has lemon in it I think they think it’s only appropriate during the spring and summer seasons.
 But I think that is a terrible mistake.
 Personally I need a bit of summer in the colder, dreary winter months too.
 Don’t you?
 A little soup with a bit of perky lemon to brighten things up is a good thing all year long.

-So I decided to make my own version, with chicken added, because Randy is a carnivore and soup is not really a food is his book, plus soup without meat is … well, you know what I’m getting at as far as he’s concerned.
+So I decided to make my own version, with chicken added, because Randy is a carnivore and soup is not really a food in his book.
+Plus, soup without meat is … well, you know what I’m getting at as far as he’s concerned.
 So I added chicken.
-This Lemon Chicken Orzo Soup is a great bowl of comfort, and dare say better than the Panera-inspired original?
+This Lemon Chicken Orzo Soup is a great bowl of comfort, and dare say better than the Panera-inspired original.
 Me thinks so.

 Lemon Chicken Orzo Soup Recipe notes: